England 268 for 8 (Rashid 4*, Batty 0*) v India

 Cook's dismissal meant England had lost their two key batsmen in the space of seven deliveries after Root had absent-mindedly swiped across the line at Jayant having skipped his way to 15 at better than a run-a-ball.
 After his first-innings dismissal in Vizag, it was another poor moment that England could ill-afford from their best player.

 Moeen, one of the England batsmen most comfortable using his feet against the spin, attempted a counter-attack when he came down the pitch to Jayant, who had started with four consecutive maidens, sending back-to-back deliveries straight for four and six.
-But a return to pace ended his stay when Shami produced a well-directed bouncer by Moeen's shoulder that he could not control and he picked out fine leg.
+But a return to pace ended his stay when Shami produced a well-directed bouncer towards Moeen's shoulder that he could not control and a top edge picked out fine leg.

 It meant a familiar pairing had to come to the rescue.
-During Bairstow's stellar year there has been much debate as to whether he is wasted down at No. 7, particularly given the struggles of others tried higher up England's middle order.
+During Bairstow's stellar year there has been much debate as to whether he is wasted down at No. 7, particularly given the struggles of others tried higher up by England.
 His footwork was confident whether playing forward or back, which enabled him to pick the lengths of the spinners instead of being caught betwixt and between.

 Stokes, too, had looked in good order - with a stinging straight drive off Shami being particularly eye-catching - before Jadeja earned reward for keeping him quiet.
 He had only been able to take Jadeja for three runs off 30 deliveries before using his feet and driving around a delivery that did not turn, giving Parthiv plenty of time to complete the stumping.
 Words were briefly exchange between Stokes and Kohli, two cricketers who don't take a backward step, leading the umpires to intervene.